Elias, Branding Studio, webflow partner

 Branding as a performance driver: traffic, conversion, loyalty

-The measurable impact on brand acquisition and research
+The measurable impact on acquisition and brand searches

 When a brand is clear, visible, and consistent, it naturally generates more direct searches.
-More brand traffic means less dependence on ads, lower acquisition costs, and higher conversion rates.
+More brand traffic means less reliance on advertising, reduced acquisition costs, and stronger conversion.

-After a strategic redesign, businesses generally observe an average sales growth of around 20%.
-The perceived quality, the content structure, the values put forward and the clarity of the positioning play a decisive role.
+After a strategic overhaul, businesses typically see an average revenue growth of about 20%.
+Perceived quality, content structure, emphasized values, and clarity of positioning play a decisive role.

-Why repeat customers spend more and recommend more
+Why loyal customers spend more and refer others more often

 A loyal customer spends 67% more than a new customer.
-And this loyalty is no coincidence: it is the result of an emotional connection maintained by the brand.
+And this loyalty isn't a coincidence: it stems from an emotional connection fostered by the brand.

-The strategic role of branding in B2B businesses
+The Strategic Role of Branding in B2B Companies

 In B2B, perception plays a decisive role.
-Customers don't just judge a product or expertise, they assess the credibility, intent, clarity, and strength of the business.
-A brand that lacks structure creates doubt.
-A controlled brand establishes credibility.
+Clients don't just judge a product or expertise; they evaluate a company's credibility, intent, clarity, and solidity.
+A brand lacking structure breeds doubt.
+A well-managed brand establishes credibility.
 And in a complex buying cycle, credibility is a powerful accelerator.

-That is precisely what happened for Allshare.
-The company had solid expertise, but its initial identity did not reflect its value or the extent of its offer.
-By working on a more structured identity, a more assertive tone, and a clearer site, Allshare gained immediate recognition.
-In the weeks following the launch, searches associated with the brand increased by more than 50%.
-This figure is not anecdotal: it reveals a new curiosity, a spontaneous interest, and a better understood positioning.
-Two spontaneous applications even arrived when the brand had not launched any specific communication.
+This is precisely what happened for Allshare.
+The company had solid expertise, but its initial identity didn't convey its value or the breadth of its offering.
+By developing a more structured identity, a more assertive tone, and a clearer website, Allshare gained immediate recognition.
+In the weeks following the launch, brand-related searches increased by over 50%.
+This figure is not insignificant: it reveals new curiosity, spontaneous interest, and a better-understood positioning.
+Two unsolicited applications even came in before the brand had launched any specific communication.
 When the image is right, it naturally attracts.

 allshare desktop